NeuroDataDesign/LIDS/README.md

 The LIDS pipeline is easily built using Anaconda.
 We ran this with Anaconda 3 and Python 3.6 but it is possible lower versions of Python will work.

 # Usage

-First, `git clone` or download the repository.
+If you have not done so, please install [Anaconda Python 3.6 version from here](https://www.anaconda.com/what-is-anaconda/) First, `git clone` or download the repository.

 Then, run